parse-community/docs/_includes/parse-server/ParsePlatform.md

 ### Provisioning

-We recommend you run MongoDB in replica set mode, with at least three nodes for availablity.
+We recommend you run MongoDB in replica set mode, with at least three nodes for availability.
 Each node should run in a separate Availability Zone.

 ### Configuring Storage

- - Formatting data volumes with the XFS filesystem is strongly recommended.
+ - Formatting data volumes with the XFS file system is strongly recommended.

 ### Configuration

 #### MongoDB 3.0

-Configuring MongoDB to use the WireTiger storage engine is a matter of setting a few flags in the mongodb.conf file.
+Configuring MongoDB to use the WiredTiger storage engine is a matter of setting a few flags in the mongodb.conf file.
 For complete documentation of all MongoDB configuration options, visit the MongoDB reference page for [Configuration File Options](https://docs.mongodb.com/v3.0/reference/configuration-options/).

 First, set the storage engine parameter to instruct MongoDB to use the WiredTiger storage engine.